checkout/checkout-3ds-sdk-ios/README.md

 5. Meets requirements from **EMVCo and the PCI Security Standards Council**, specifically set for 3DS SDKs, so you can be sure it is interoperable with card issuers and that your customers’ sensitive data stays secure.

 ## Minimum Requirements
 The 3DS SDK for iOS requires Xcode 13.1 and above with Swift version 5.6.2 and above, and supports apps targeting iOS 12.0 and above.
-It also supports Objective-C. There are two ways to integrate into our 3DS SDK.
+It also supports Objective-C. There are two ways to integrate our 3DS SDK.

 ## Getting Started